demergent-labs/azle/README.md

 ## Limitations

 * No asynchronous IC APIs (such as cross-canister calls)
-* No asynchronous TypeScript/JavaScript at all (async/await, promises, etc)
+* No asynchronous TypeScript/JavaScript (async/await, promises, etc)
 * Third-party npm packages that you import may use unsupported syntax or APIs
 * TypeScript -> Candid compiler is very primitive (your `.did` files may be generated incorrectly)
 * Various TypeScript types aren't supported as parameters or return types to `Query` or `Update` functions